pietrotavares/simbiose-notes/tech/Getting Started with Data, by Simbiose.md

 2.3.**Predictive Analysis**:<br/>
 Diagnostic Analysis are somewhat "derived" from Descriptive Analysis, that is, some event must happen first (and we must acknowledge it via Descriptive Analysis) for us to, then, perform Diagnostic Analysis.<br/>
 Predictive Analysis, however, doesn't depend on "past events".
 Therefore, it can 'foresee' future events (that may have never occurred before).<br/>
 Examples of **Predictive Analysis**: Will soy prices rise or fall next month?
-How strong will the upcoming Atlantic hurricane season be?
+How strong will the upcoming Atlantic hurricane season be?<br/>
-Can be enhanced with Machine Learning algorithms.
+Can be enhanced with Machine Learning algorithms.<br/>
 2.4. **Prescriptive Analysis**:<br/>
 Instead of just 'foreseeing' the future, the goal of this analysis is to provide us with an action (or a set of actions) in order to make some tangible event happen.<br/>
 Example of **Prescriptive Analysis**: What actions should be taken in order to grow the company's revenue by 10% in the next quarter?<br/>